sr-bang/2D_vectormap/README.md

 Implementation of the paper [DeepLSD: Line Segment Detection and Refinement with Deep Image Gradients](https://arxiv.org/abs/2212.07766), accepted at CVPR 2023.
 DeepLSD is a generic line detector that combines the robustness of deep learning with the accuracy of handcrafted detectors.
 It can be used to extract generic line segments from images in-the-wild, and is suitable for any task requiring high precision, such as homography estimation, visual localization, and 3D reconstruction.
 By predicting a line distance and angle fields, it can furthermore refine any existing line segments through an optimization.

 #### Installation
-First clone the repository and its submodules in script folder:
+First clone the repository and its submodules in Script folder:
 ```
 git clone --recurse-submodules https://github.com/cvg/DeepLSD.git
 cd DeepLSD